-In-school summative assessments take the form of half termly testing, short end of topic or unit tests and reviews for pupils with SEND.
 National standardised summative assessment includes the National Curriculum teacher assessments at the end of Key Stage 1.
 These assessments provide pupils with information about how well they have learned and understood a topic taught over time and can be used to provide feedback on how they can improve.
 It enables teachers to evaluate pupil learning at the end of a unit of work and the impact of their own teaching and will help teachers plan for subsequent learning.
 In-school summative assessments will also allow school staff and leaders to monitor the performance of pupil cohorts and identify where interventions may be required to ensure pupils make sufficient progress and expected attainment.
 Summative assessments can also be used to report to parents about achievement and progress.

-The school will collect summative data on a half termly basis using assessment information from testing in the form of 'Rising Stars' tests and evidence collated from ongoing teacher assessments.
+The school will collect summative data on a termly basis using assessment information from testing in the form of 'Rising Stars' and school designed maths tests as well as evidence collated from ongoing teacher assessments.
 This data is analysed and will allow for early identification of groups or individuals that may be at risk of falling behind their peers.
-Teachers analyse the data a group and question level allowing them to plan more effectively in addressing areas identified as being weaker.
+Teachers analyse the data at group and question level allowing them to plan more effectively in addressing areas identified as being weaker.

-On a termly basis, teachers will also submit a predicted level for each child as to whether they are expected to reach an emerging, expected or exceeding level of attainment against the age appropriate curriculum at the end of the academic year.
+On a termly basis, teachers submit a predicted level for each child as to whether they are expected to reach an working towards, expected or greater depth level of attainment against the age appropriate curriculum at the end of the academic year.

 Nationally standardised summative assessments provide information on how pupils, and the school, are performing in comparison to pupils and other schools nationally.
 This allows the school to understand national expectations and assess performance in a broader context.
-At Amble Links First School these assessments are completed during the month of May by all Year 2 pupils in the form of National Curriculum Teacher Assessments at the End of Key Stage 1.
+At Amble Links First School these assessments are completed by all Year 2 pupils in the form of National Curriculum Teacher Assessments at the End of Key Stage 1, Year 1 Phonics test and Early Years Profile scores.

-15.Pupils will have the opportunity to engage as fully as possible in the teaching, learning and assessment process, learners need to be able to connect new experiences to what they already know and can do.
+16. Pupils will have the opportunity to engage as fully as possible in the teaching, learning and assessment process, learners need to be able to connect new experiences to what they already know and can do.
 Therefore, learning experiences will be meaningful and involve pupils in both doing and reflecting.
 As part of the reflective process, pupils will be helped to make connections between apparently unrelated ideas and experiences and different areas of knowledge.
 They will learn to carry out relevant actions (do, imitate, plan, experiment, test, create, rehearse, make, choose, try alternatives) and reflect upon and make sense of the results of those actions (What does this mean?
 Why did that happen?
 Am I surprised by this answer?
 Does it make sense?
 How is this problem like others I have seen before?
 What worked?
 Why?
 How does this connect with other learning?
 Are these ideas related?).
 Teachers will emphasise the interconnectedness of knowledge, skills and values, both within and across different learning areas.